Richard Miniter: National security columnist at Forbes.com

 Miniter wrote a regular national security column for Forbes.com.Will, George.
 "Sustaining the unsustainable."
-July 21, 2011 and wrote about the growing al Qaeda presence in Africa—the same presence that has been implicated in the recent attacks in Benghazi, Libya.
+July 21, 2011 and wrote about the growing al Qaeda presence in Africa.

 American Media Institute

-In 2012, Richard Miniter founded the American Media Institute, a 501(3)(c) non-profit organization that provides investigative news stories to leading newspapers, magazines, radio and television news outlets around the world.
+In 2012, Richard Miniter founded the American Media Institute, a 501(c)(3) non-profit organization that provides investigative news stories to leading newspapers, magazines, radio and television news outlets around the world.

 Richard Miniter's attendance at a controversial 2014 Passover dinner hosted by Israel's ambassador to the U.S. was revealed pursuant to an Israeli Supreme Court order in 2016.
 Ambassador Ron Dermer had fought media requests for information about the gathering, but the court rejected his argument that Israel's national security required the guest list to remain secret.
 Miniter was one of three American journalists present at the Seder, which was also attended by U.S. Secretary of State John Kerry.

-Zenger News

-Richard Miniter started Zenger News, a digital news wire, in 2019.
-The company, which has now grown to 5,000 correspondents in 120 countries, distributes content to over 400 news outlets across the U.S.